Who can submit?

 The Conference Advisory Committees seek proposals for the following types of presentations:

-Proposal decisions are announced after review and final selection by the Conference Advisory Committee.
+Proposal decisions are announced after review and final selection by the Conference Advisory Committee, two months after submission.

 Proposal review criteria for scoring